parthrbhatt/pyShortUrl/README.rst

 ================

 pyShortUrl provides simple APIs that your python applications can use.
-Following are some examples that show how you can use pyShortUrl:
+Following are some examples that show how you can use pyShortUrl with goo.gl.

 Shorten a URL using goo.gl: